 Click on Tools in the menu bar, and then click Backup below it.
-Here a administrator can backup and restore the configuration.
-The configuration file stores system settings, IP addresses of Firewall's network interfaces address table, service table.
-IPSec settings. port mapping and policies.
-When the configuration process is completed, system administrator can download the configuration file into local disc as a backup.
+Here а administrator can backup and restore the configuration.
+The configuration file stores system settinas. addresses of Firewall's interfaces. network address table, service table, IPSec settings, port mapping and When policies. the configuration process is completed. svstem administrator can download the configuration file local disc as a backup.
 System Administrators can restore the firewall's configuration file with the one stored on disc.

-Exporting the DFL-700's Configuration
+Exporting the DFL-200's Configuration